bva-shopify-discounts/32degrees/README.md

 This is the message to display in checkout if the user qualifies.

 After you have finished customizing the file, go into the Script Editor in the Shopify Admin and click on the Shipping tab instead of Line Items.
-Create a new script and copy the entire `shipping_script.rb` file that you have modified into the editor.
+Create a new script and copy the entire `shipping_discount_script.rb` file that you have modified into the editor.
 Here you can test and publish your script.

 ## Specs